facile-tech/react-user-guide/README.md

 * title *[string]* - Title used in Modal (default = 'Quick Guide')
 * content *[string]* - Content used in Modal (default = 'Would you like us to walk you through different features in this app?')
 * buttonConfig *[ButtonConfig]* - Text used by different buttons
+* guidesOnSkipOrFinish *[Guide]* - array of all guides/tooltips that will show when user click on skip or finish

 ### Guide